pakizarashid/thesis/README.md

 > **Does the protection transfer to the same five architectures?**

 ### Mechanism
 The main anti-cloning is **waveform-domain PGD**.
-The protected, decoded waveform is perturbed directly:
 ```text
 watermarked waveform + bounded δ → protected waveform → zero-shot TTS → clone
 ```
-optimized against a differentiable **YourTTS surrogate** — the only differentiable target available; every other cloner is evaluated black-box.
+The perturbation is optimized through a differentiable **YourTTS surrogate**; the other TTS systems are black-box evaluation targets.

 On YourTTS with ECAPA-TDNN similarity scoring, denoising-attack scenario, n=100: